Marco Polo Apartments

 No analysis available

-The remarks repeatedly and directly confirm fireworks views from units in the building.
-This is not just proximity to fireworks; multiple listings state that residents can watch the Friday night fireworks from their lanai or unit.
+The public remarks repeatedly and directly confirm fireworks views from units in the building.
+This is clear view-from-unit language, not just proximity to fireworks, so the feature is strongly supported.

 No analysis available